Cloud Computing Service Provider Insurance

 Cyber insurance

-This policy helps cloud computing companies financially survive data breaches and cyberattacks.
+This policy helps cloud service providers financially survive data breaches and cyberattacks.
 It’s sometimes called cybersecurity insurance or cyber liability insurance.

 BEST FOR